aoijs/documentation/callbacks/bot.onjoin.md

 ---
 description: >-
   An event that gets executed, if the bot sees a user joining a server.
-To let the bot listen to the event, add one bot.onJoined() callback inside your mainfile.
+To let the bot listen to the event, add one bot.onJoin() callback inside your mainfile.
 ---

-# bot.onJoined
+# bot.onJoin

 Callback that triggers every time a user joins a server.